 Doesn’t that sound great?
 News now breaks faster on new-age platforms like Twitter than on conventional print and news media.
 What’s more, information that is back-stepped by traditional media makes its way into social media.
 This vast reserve of information is of great value.

 According to a study, more than 64% of supply chain executives consider Big Data as a valuable tool for catalyzing long-term changes in supply chain management.
 In fact, experts predict that the role of Big Data Analytics is more impactful than other emerging technologies like 3D printing, Internet of Things, Digital Supply chains, and Cloud Computing.

 Helps in Identifying Patterns and Trends

 Big Data and Advanced Analytics are considered as the next big innovation in supply chain management.
-With the aid of big data and other emerging technological tools like geo-analytics, businesses can now optimise their production, logistics and distribution networks.
+With the aid of big data and other emerging technology tools like geo-analytics, businesses can now optimize their production, logistics and distribution networks.

 Additionally, big data and analytics help to identify emerging patterns and trends.
 This helps firms predict demand accurately and collaborate with the right distributors to manage those needs efficiently.

 One of the biggest challenges in supply chain management is predicting and choosing the right delivery route.
 What looks good on paper, may not work in real-time due to a number of issues.

 This is where big data and Internet of Things lends an enormous helping hand.
 It helps in optimizing delivery routes to provide for quick delivery at the lowest costs possible.
 GPS technology for drivers, when combined with real-time data from various information feeds, makes logistics management efficient and highly optimized like never before.

 Drivers can take advantage of traffic patterns in choosing the best routes, reducing fuel consumption, improving efficiency and lowering the overall costs.